holy-himalaya-eco-trek-logo

 415 m.

-Today is a mega mammals and birds spotting Jeep safari in Chitwan National Park.
+Today is a mega-mammals and birds-spotting Jeep safari in Chitwan National Park.
 Full-day or half-day safaris are available for our option, offering greater views of the park's core areas.
 We hope to see birds such as the Great Hornbill and mammals such as the Greater One-horned Rhino.
-The length and location of the safari is determined locally.
+The length and location of the safari are determined locally.
 It's an exhilarating ride that keeps us alert with sightings of wildlife.
 We hope to spot about 105 bird species and 10 mammals, including the impressive rhino.

 9